topcoder-platform/Topbot/docs/tc-slack/VerificationGuide.md

 ## Prerequisites

 TC Central is configured and running.
-It needs to have the endpoint exposed by ngrok.
+It needs to have the public endpoint.
 It also need events and interactive component endpoints configured in Slack.

 ## Setup TC workspace